 In November 1987, I unloaded my tools onto a workbench in a small commercial wood shop, alongside four other cabinetmakers busy at work.
 The team I joined was building custom-made, solid-wood kitchen cabinets at a place called Whippletree Kitchens just north of Toronto, Canada, and this is where I gained experience using real wood, hardwood veneered plywoods and the best hardware and joinery to make exceptional kitchens in a traditional style.
-I’d been looking for a place to work where I could build with great materials building great designs and Whippletree was certainly that place.
+I’d been looking for a place to work where I could build with great materials following great designs and Whippletree was certainly that place.

 Classic Kitchen Cabinets: How I Build Them

 The method I use combines solid wood stiles, rails and raised panels to create a classic look in a very practical way.
 The trick involves building boxes made of hardwood veneered plywood first, then using these boxes as a foundation for securing solid wood stiles, rails and panels, followed by trim and doors.
-You get the accuracy of sheet goods with the unmistakeable beauty of authentic, solid wood frame and panel construction wherever it’s seen.
+You get the accuracy of sheet goods with the unmistakeable classic beauty of authentic, solid wood frame and panel construction wherever it’s seen.
 It’s a super combination.

 One advantage of building solid wood details around a plywood box is the ease of fastening stiles and rails securely and with minimal joinery.
 Simply cut, glue and clamp stiles and rails to your plywood boxes with butt joints.
 Use nails only in those places that will be covered later by trim.

-One of the most common questions I get from learners in my cabinet classes has to do with joining stiles and rails and panels together for door and cabinet sides.
+One of the most common questions I get from learners in my cabinet class has to do with joining stiles and rails and panels together for door and cabinet sides.
 You can spend a lot of money on fancy router bits for this job, but it’s really not necessary.
 In fact, the simple method I’ve settled creates results that look better and are more authentic than router-cut designs.
 Click to watch the video from my course that shows what I mean.

-Of all the ways a workshop can improve your home, building kitchen and bathroom cabinets offers the greatest benefit.
-It’s a lot of work, but the complication of that work is simpler than most people think.
+Of all the ways workshop skills can improve your home, building kitchen and bathroom cabinets offers the greatest benefit.
+The thing is, complication of that work is simpler than most people think.
 Your efforts will pay off in big ways.
 Click below to learn more about the next kitchen cabinet course I’m running as an instructor with The Family Handyman’s DIY University.
 You can take the course anywhere in the world that offers an internet connection and you get one-on-one opportunities to ask me questions and work together.
-Registration for this session closes this week, on March 29th.
-Got any questions?
-Send me an email at [email protected] or give me a call at home here on Bailey Line Road at 705-282-2289.
+Registration for this session closes next week, on June 28th.
+I’ve negotiate a 10% discount for any of my subscribers that sign up.